globus/django-globus-portal-framework/docs/source/tutorial/search/index-creation.rst

 ^^^^^^^^^^^^^^^^^^

 There are a few different tutorials on creating a search index and ingesting data into it.
-If you would a deeper dive beyond the basics, see the resouces
+If you want a deeper dive beyond the basics, see the resouces
 below:

 * `Metadata Search and Discovery <https://github.com/globus/globus-jupyter-notebooks/blob/master/Metadata_Search_and_Discovery.ipynb>`_